 This means it’s important to create an environment that makes hearing easier.
 Here are some devices that may help keep your child in the loop:

-- Wireless microphone: The Roger Pen is a wireless microphone that looks like a normal pen, and helps to make speech more intelligible in the classroom.
-It’s unobtrusive so it won’t draw unwanted attention.
+- Wireless microphone: The Roger Select is a wireless microphone that helps to make speech more intelligible in the classroom.

 - Remote microphone technology: the teacher wears a small microphone transmitter, that transmits directly to your child’s hearing aid or cochlear implant.
 The sound of their voice stays at a constant level and stands out from background chatter.